Chart Color Schemes

 Melton South - Weir Views is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

 Melton South - Weir Views has a high cultural diversity, with 38.0% of its population born overseas and 38.3% speaking a language other than English at home.
-Christianity is the main religion in Melton South - Weir Views, making up 43.3% of people there.
-However, the most notable overrepresentation is in Other religions, which comprises 7.0% of the population compared to 5.6% across Greater Melbourne.
+Christianity is the predominant religion in Melton South - Weir Views, comprising 43.3% of the population.
+Notably, the category 'Other' makes up 7.0% of the population, higher than the Greater Melbourne average of 5.6%.

 Frequently Asked Questions - Diversity